 - 1. High degree of planning - 2.
-Offender deliberately isolates victim
+Offender deliberately isolates victim ted offence, increase the sentence to reflect this en

 - 1. Offence committed in vicinity of victim's home - 2.
 Large number of people in vicinity - 3.
 Actual or potential escalation into violence - 4.
 Particularly serious impact on victim